energy-storage-analysis/LDES-Survey/SI_docs/md_written/combination_SM.md

 ## Matched Sensible Thermal storage

-In the case of pumped thermal storage both a hot and cold storage media are required, which are generally required to have matched energy capacities as heat is transfered between the two to charge and discharge the energy.
+In the case of pumped thermal storage both a hot and cold storage media are required, which are generally required to have matched energy capacities as heat is transferred between the two to charge and discharge the energy.

 ![Figure 3: An energy storage system comprised energy-matched hot and cold sensible thermal storage media](../../SI_docs/figures/output/composite_SM_thermal.png)